-Authorized Capital and Stock Split
+Authorized Capital

-On February 23, 2022, the Company filed with the Secretary of State of the State of Delaware an amended and restated certificate of incorporation (the "A&R COI"), which became effective immediately.
-The Company's board of directors and stockholders approved the A&R COI to be effective upon the closing of the IPO.
+On February 23, 2022, in connection with the closing of the IPO, the Company filed with the Secretary of State of the State of Delaware an amended and restated certificate of incorporation (the "A&R COI"), which became effective immediately.
 There was no change to the Company's authorized shares of common stock and preferred stock of 250,000,000 shares and 10,000,000 shares, respectively, or the par value, which is \$0.00001 for both common and preferred stock.
 Prior to this amendment, the Company had designated 1,150,000 shares of preferred stock, with par value \$0.00001 per share.
 In addition, on February 23, 2022 and in connection with the closing of the IPO, the Company's board of directors adopted Amended and Restated Bylaws.